iami666/zybo_7k_object_tracking/zybo_7k_object_tracking/README.md

 This project will fininsh until january.
 In this project following tasks will be done,
- 1. Zybo7000 board is setup with debian jessie, opencv 3.1 and PyQt5
+ 1. Zybo7000 board is setup with debian jessie, opencv 3.4.2 and pygame (for simple GUI)
  2. Object tracking using opencv
  3. Gui will display via VGA port